In wake of U.S. ruling, Taiwanese rally for gay marriage

 Protesters waved rainbow flags, lit candles and shouted "gay votes are still votes" as they marched between parliament and the headquarters of Taiwan's two main political parties.

-The recent U.S. Supreme Court decision legalising gay marriage has given a renewed push to the movement in Taiwan, where a marriage bill has been held up in parliament ahead of January elections.
+The recent U.S. Supreme Court decision legalizing gay marriage has given a renewed push to the movement in Taiwan, where a marriage bill has been held up in parliament ahead of January elections.

 "Taiwan society has reached the point of acceptance of gay marriage," said protester Rafael Tsai.
 "It's a shame our politicians don't seem to be on the same level as the people."

 Taiwan is one of Asia's most gay-friendly places, boasting a vibrant social scene and little overt discrimination.
-Polls show a majority in favour of gay marriage, and a recent study commissioned by the Ministry of Justice advocated legalisation.
+Polls show a majority in favor of gay marriage, and a recent study commissioned by the Ministry of Justice advocated legalization.

 There is no formal recognition of same-sex couples, however, and many young people are still reluctant to come out to their parents.